Jennifer Dirga

 Trainer

-With 20 years as an elementary educator, I am deeply passionate about Social Emotional Learning (SEL) and particularly the impact of the Open Circle curriculum.
+sara zuckermanWith 20 years as an elementary educator, I am deeply passionate about the impact of the Open Circle curriculum.
 Open Circle’s targeted, age-appropriate lessons provide students with the essential skills they need to understand and manage their emotions, communicate effectively, and resolve conflicts.
 These skills are introduced and reinforced progressively, empowering students to grow their emotional awareness, empathy, and interpersonal skills as they advance through school.

 Teaching Open Circle, I saw firsthand how it transformed students’ sense of community and responsibility.
 Students became more engaged, compassionate, and accountable—not only for their own actions but also in supporting their peers.
-This foundational SEL work allowed students to feel safe, respected, and motivated to learn, enhancing both individual growth and our classroom community as a whole.
+This foundational work allowed students to feel safe, respected, and motivated to learn, enhancing both individual growth and our classroom community as a whole.

 Petra Hesse